9.3. Probation

 Individuals on Probation

 As stated, there are several million people on probation, serving various lengths of probation, and under numerous conditions or condition types.
-Additionally, the convictions which place individuals on probation vary, to include misdemeanors and felonies.
+Additionally, the convictions that place individuals on probation vary, including misdemeanors and felonies.
 Probationers serve their probation at the state level, and there is even federal probation.
 As depicted below, it is easy to see how much probation is used in the United States.

 Use of Probation in the U.S.